 Now, all our Dominican readers will know that this is not a traditional Dominican recipe.
-What you will notice though is that basically all the ingredients are an important part of our cuisine, and some, like the ginger and honey are used in this dish in a way that we usually do not.
+What you will notice though is that basically all the ingredients are an important part of our cuisine, and some, like ginger and honey, are used in this dish in a way that we usually do not.
 So, traditional ingredients, new recipe.

-You see that in the video I present a recipe for two, as it was only my 5 year-old daughter and I at home that day.
-I used 10 tiger prawns (trust me, that kid can down food like a hungry teenager).
 This recipe is very flexible, you can double, triple, whatever the ingredients depending on how many people you will be feeding.

-Tiger Prawns in Ginger Marinade [+ Video]
+[Recipe + Video] Prawns in Ginger and Honey Marinade

-- 1 tablespoon fresh coriander, , minced
+- 2 tablespoon minced garlic

 - 4 tablespoons honey

-- ½ habanero pepper, , finely chopped (optional)
+- ½ habanero pepper, minced (optional)

-- 1 teaspoon of salt
+- 1½ teaspoon salt

-- ½ teaspoon of pepper
+- ½ teaspoon pepper